 Improve understanding of PR in communities in which PR is not a visible career option

-- the Institute will work with others across the industry to achieve this, asking agencies and employers to lend support and expertise and to work with us to make this happen
+- we will work with others across the industry to achieve this, asking agencies and employers to lend support and expertise and to work with us to make this happen

-- the Institute will seek to embed this into its work as an ongoing benefit to the profession.
+- we will seek to embed this into its work as an ongoing benefit to the profession.

 A best practice approach to internships

-- the Institute will establish minimum expected standards for a best practice internship
+- we will establish minimum expected standards for a best practice internship

-- the Institute will aim to balance out the need to ensure that internships are at the same time ethical and open to the widest possible number of people, without seeking to make it harder for employers to offer valuable opportunities to people seeking to gain access and experience.
+- we will aim to balance out the need to ensure that internships are at the same time ethical and open to the widest possible number of people, without seeking to make it harder for employers to offer valuable opportunities to people seeking to gain access and experience.

 A competence-based approach to recruitment

-- The CIPR wishes to help establish recruitment criteria for entry level jobs in the profession based on ability and potential and to work with employers and recruiters to establish a competence-based approach to employment in public relations.
-The Institute will engage experts and provide employers with guidance on how best to deliver this approach in practical terms.
+We intend to help establish recruitment criteria for entry-level jobs in the profession based on ability and potential and to work with employers and recruiters to establish a competence-based approach to employment in public relations.
+We will engage experts and provide employers with guidance on how best to deliver this approach in practical terms.

 A best practice approach to re-employment and return to work

-The CIPR will examine its training programmes to see what they are providing and how it could better assist practitioners returning to work after an extended absence:
+We will examine our training programmes to see what they are providing and how we could better assist practitioners returning to work after an extended absence:

-- the Institute will establish a mentoring scheme aimed at members who are returning to work
+- we will establish a mentoring scheme aimed at members who are returning to work

-- the Institute will provide better guidance for both the returning practitioner and the employer.
+- we will provide better guidance for both the returning practitioner and the employer.